Digital-Identity-Labs/yubikey_otp/README.md

 ## Requirements

 * You'll need a Yubikey!
 They can be bought from [Yubico](https://www.yubico.com/store/) or other online stores such as Amazon.
-The cheaper "Security Key" range does not generate OTPs, only WebAuthn, and won't work with this code.as
+The cheaper "Security Key" range does not generate OTPs, only WebAuthn, and won't work with this code.

 * You need to [sign up for an API key](https://upgrade.yubico.com/getapikey/) (using your Yubikey)